x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-configure-iis-for-relay-with-office-365.md

 Before proceeding, review [How to set up a multifunction device or application to send email using Office 365](how-to-set-up-a-multifunction-device-or-application-to-send-email-using-office-3.md) as there may be an available option that doesn't require setting up an additional server to relay.

 > [!NOTE]
-> These instructions can be modified for other SMTP relays that you might have in your organization.

-    > [!CAUTION]
-    > “The SMTP component discussed here is part of IIS 6.0 and the support for IIS 6.0 has ended with the support of Windows 2003 (https://support.microsoft.com/en-in/lifecycle/search/810).
-We are doing our “best effort support” on this feature.
-While most functionality questions can continue to be addressed, if an issue in the product is suspected or you are running into a type of issue that requires deep technical investigation, we won’t be able to help you with that.
-We recommend you use one of the supported Exchange versions instead of IIS SMTP.
+> • These instructions can be modified for other SMTP relays that you might have in your organization. <br><br>• The SMTP component that's discussed in this topic is in IIS 6.0, and support for IIS 6.0 has ended with the [support of Windows 2003](https://support.microsoft.com/lifecycle/search/810).
+We will continue to do a "best effort support" on this feature.
+We can continue to address most functionality questions, but we can't help with IIS 6.0 product issues or deep technical investigations.
+We recommend that you use a supported version of Exchange instead of IIS SMTP.

 ## What you need to know before you begin